remote-es/remotes/README.md

 If you are a company or an individual, send a PR which adds the company to the list (in alphabetical order).
 Try to be brief to keep the list manageable.

+Please make a note in the offer if:

+* You have work schedule requirements which deviate significantly from Spanish normal office hours
+* You have specific travel requirements (monthly onsites, etc.) which happen more than 3 times a year
+* You require language knowledge other than Spanish and/or medium English

+or anything you feel might be important to users of the list, especially if this is not clearly stated in the offers in your listings.

 # Support